Can a Business Liability Waiver Protect Your Business?

 When Does a Business Need a Liability Waiver?

-A business needs a liability waiver when they have inherent risks associated with their services.
+A business needs a liability waiver when it has inherent risks associated with its services.
 Common examples of businesses needing liability waivers include:

 - Personal trainers and gyms